-In the past TCWR used to do some things different, why did you change?
+In the past TCWR used to do some things differently, why did you change?

 As a true sanctuary, Turpentine Creek Wildlife Refuge is ALWAYS working to continually improve how we care for our animals so that they can live the best lives possible.
 The scientific community is continually researching the best practices to care for captive animals.
 Turpentine Creek is leading the 'pride' to make sure our animals get the best care possible.
 YES, we did things differently in the past, but as soon as we are aware of different and better ways to care for our animals we adjust our practices.
 We continue to learn and change, making sure the animals that call Turpentine Creek home can enjoy the rest of their lives with us.

 No, we are a hands-off facility.
 No one handles the animals unless they are sedated for medical procedures.